Local Order Average-Atom Interatomic Potentials: Results

 The ordered TS sample for each unique set of concentrations is determined by an on-lattice MC anneal of the $32{,}000$ atoms, initially assigned random species on an fcc lattice with the relaxed lattice constant determined by a separate minimization of the randomized species.
 The MC annealing then proceeds to attempt $100{,}000$ species swaps at each of 6 progressively lower numerical temperatures ($1200K$, $1000K$, $800K$, $600K$, $400K$, $200K$).

 Results of the AA and LOAA formulations are compared to the TS results in \fig{fig:FeNiCr-properties}.
 Note that both the AA and LOAA simulations can be performed on minimal periodic simulation cells (these were done on 32-atom fcc crystals).
 Since the formulations homogenize the atoms to make them all equivalent, there is no longer a need to represent the complex ordered (or disordered) state or to have enough atoms to accurately match the concentrations of each species.
-The additional requirement of the LOAA formulation --- the function $G(R)$ --- is determined from the RDFs of the final configuration of the same on-lattice MC anneal described above.
+The additional requirement of the LOAA formulation --- the functions $G_{XY}(R)$ (\eqn{eq:G}) --- are determined from the partial RDFs of the final configuration of the same on-lattice MC anneal described above.

 First, we compare the two TS lines (random and ordered) in each frame of \fig{fig:FeNiCr-properties}.
 The difference between these curves is the effect of LO, which is not insignificant in these alloys.
 The AA formulation does an excellent job of capturing the lattice constant and cohesive energy for the random TS, and a reasonable job of the random TS elastic constants.
 AA is of course unable to capture the ordered TS curves, since it knows nothing of the LO.
 On the other hand, we see that the LOAA results are in excellent agreement for $a_0$ and $E_{\rm coh}$ case, and has comparable error to that of AA when considering the elastic constants.
 The elastic constants are only in modest agreement with the TS results (for both AA and LOAA).
 This is due to relaxation effects in the TS results, which arise from local variations of atomic environments.
 Relaxation effects are absent from the homogenized AA and LOAA results.
+Consequently, while AA and LOAA accurately reproduce average structural and energetic properties, they are not expected to accurately capture properties that depend strongly on local lattice distortions, such as elastic response or mechanisms involving defects or dislocation-solute interactions, like solid solution strengthening.
 In \fig{fig:elastic-norelax-fenicr}, we compare AA and LOAA to TS results where the atoms are not allowed to relax from their perfect crystal positions, and we see the agreement largely restored.